mattbuck85/taprecommendations/README.md

 # Tap Recommendations

 Beer recommendation app built in Python, Flask, Jquery-UI, and MongoDB.
 Topic Modeling (NMF, sklearn) is performed on reviews of popular American beer, extracting aroma, flavor, head retention, mouthfeel, and appearance.
-Can distinguish between dominant flavors and hints of flavors, thanks to Gensim's phrasing.
+Can distinguish between dominant flavors and hints of flavors, thanks to Gensim's phrase detection.

 ## Dependencies